Witiko/jBus/docs/examples.md

 # Example userscripts #

-In the following section, we will explore several patterns that can be used, when developing userscripts with the jBus library.
+In the following section, we will go over several example userscripts and explore several patterns that can be used, when developing with the jBus library.

 ## Beacon ##